siljamdev/AshLib/documentation/ashfiles.md

 ```

 ## Visualizing
-Usually, camp names are separated like forlders of a file system using dots (.).
+Usually, field names are separated like folders of a file system using dots (`.`).
 For example:
 `user.preferences.darkMode: true`

 You can visualize a list of all camps using: